-The debt settlement and negotiation sections make up the largest portion of the debt relief and credit guides published on this site.
-That is because debt settlement does not fit into a tidy package like consolidating credit cards, consumer credit counseling, or bankruptcy.
+Welcome to CRN’s Debt Settlement and Negotiations Guide.
+This guide makes up the largest portion of the debt relief and credit guides published on this site.
+That’s because debt settlement does not fit into a tidy package like consolidating credit cards, consumer credit counseling, or bankruptcy.
 I thought it important to have an introduction to debt negotiation due to the amount, and variations of content, you will find here.

-The concept of settling unpaid debts like credit cards is not overly complicated, though it is certainly something that cannot fit on a single web page.
-And once you introduce the different stages of debt collection; and how to negotiate with debt collectors vs your bank; or outline what you can do when settling collections in the court; the content for the debt settlement guide grew larger, and continues to expand.
+The concept of settling unpaid debts, like credit cards, is not overly complicated, though it is certainly something that cannot fit on a single web page.
+And once you introduce the different stages of debt collection; and how to negotiate with debt collectors vs settling with your bank; or outline what you can do when settling collections in the court; the content for the debt settlement guide grew larger, and continues to expand.

-We highly recommend you read through the debt settlement program using the order we have placed all of the topics in.
-This will allow you to gain the maximum level of understanding of what credit card debt settlement is, how it will work in your specific situation, when settling debt works best, or even why you will avoid debt settlement all together.
-This recommendation includes any of you reading that may have committed to settling credit card debts that you stopped paying some time ago.
+We highly recommend you read through the debt settlement program in order.
+This will allow you to gain the maximum level of understanding of what credit card debt settlement is, how it will work in your specific situation, when settling debt works best, or even why you might want to avoid debt settlement all together.
+This recommendation includes any of you reading who may have committed to settling credit card debts that you stopped paying some time ago.

 Following the recommended outline for settling credit cards is suggested because:

 - Debt settlement, as it is explained by the media, and what is probably more than 10,000 websites, often does not scratch the surface of the topic (it cannot be explained sufficiently in a single article).